roc-streaming/distfiles/README.md

 This repo provides tarballs and patches for Roc Toolkit dependencies.

 It is used as an optional submodule of roc-toolkit repo.
-If the submodule is checked out, the build system wont have to download anything.
-The primary motivation for this is to avoid downloading dependencies on Travis, since it has problems with network connectivity during build.
+If the submodule is checked out, the build system wont have to download anything and wont require an Internet connection during build.
+The primary motivation for this is to avoid downloading dependencies on CI.